Dev Mode. Emulators used.

 Director Harris.

-This firm we've worked with them before good work.
+This firm we've worked with them before good work can you name some of the projects.

 They have done numerous high schools throughout the state of Washington.